-- f) Initiate IV 20ml/kg.

-Titrate to systolic pressure of 100 mm Hg.

-- g) Identify rhythm and refer to appropriate algorithm.

-- h) If traumatic arrest is suspected, bilateral needle decompression shall be performed.
+- e) Initiate IV 20 mL/kg.Titrate to systolic pressure of 100 mm Hg. - f) Identify rhythm and refer to appropriate algorithm. - g) If traumatic arrest is suspected due to multi-system blunt trauma, or due to penetrating neck, chest, or abdominal trauma, bilateral needle decompressions should be performed.
 Once catheters are placed do not remove.
-(NEW '07)

-- i) Consider PASG, if appropriate.